rafi/vim-config/README.md

 If you want to add your own configuration, create the `config/local.vim` file and add your personal settings there.
 This file is ignored by `.gitignore`.

+If you'd like to install plugins by yourself, create a `config/local.plugins.yaml` file and manage your own plugin collection.

 ## Structure